VoroninArtemii/OpenMP/README.md

 # Description

-Implementation of the algorithm for searching for an element in an array using OpenMP.
+Implementation of the algorithm for searching for an element in a random array using OpenMP.

 ## Data for practical and theoretical research